byberni/msc-dissertation-survival-analysis/README.md

 This work provided survival analysis for patients with cardiovascular diseases after permanent pacemaker implantation in a four-year perspective.
 The Cox model showed which predictor has an influence on mortality.

-**Keywords:** survival analysis, cardiovascular diseases, Kaplan Meier, Cox model.
+**Keywords:** survival analysis, cardiovascular diseases, Kaplan Meier, Cox model.

 ### I. Motivation